 A prosperous and cohesive farming community in Eastern Africa

-To represent, lobby and advocate for Eastern Africa farmer’s interests and build their capacities.
+To represent, lobby, and advocate for Eastern African farmers’ interests and build their capacities.

 Contribute to improved rural livelihoods and alleviate poverty in the Eastern Africa Region.

-The formation of Eastern Africa Farmers Federation was out of the conviction and foresight by the founding leaders to address issues of interest to farmers at all levels i.e. National, regional, continental and at the global levels.
+The formation of the Eastern Africa Farmers Federation was out of the conviction and foresight of the founding leaders to address issues of interest to farmers at all levels i.e. National, regional, continental, and at global levels.